tmbuza/iMAP/README2.md

 * Instructs the PBS manager to send message to a specified email address when the job (b)egins, (e)xits or (a)borts (bea) (#PBS -m bea).
 * Instructs the PBS manager to send the notification emails to the specified email.
 * The working directory (cd $PBS_O_WORKDIR)
-* The code or individual scripts to be executed: # See the list above
+* The code or individual scripts to be executed
 * Finally, the PBS manager will instruct the system to exit once the execution is done (exit 0).